Overview of CAP Theorem

 After every successful transaction, the changes made in the database should persist.
 Even if the system comprises or failed somehow, still the successfully committed or aborted operations should persist.
 Now we can see that, these terms technically refer to different things.
 The way in which they are related is that a distributed database system that guarantees the ACID transactions must choose consistency over availability according to the CAP Theorem (i.e it is a CP system).

 On the other hand, If a distributed database chooses availability over consistency in accordance with the CAP Theorem (suppose. it is an AP system), it cannot tightly follow the properties of the ACID principles.

-In this article we have discussed the principles on CAP theorem and why this is still important in the current context.
-We also discussed how the CAP theorem differs or related to another database design principle (ACID).
+In this article we have discussed the principles of CAP theorem and why this is still important in the current context.
+We also discussed how the CAP theorem differs or is related to another database design principle (ACID).
 In most practical use cases the principle of partition tolerance needs to be followed always and it becomes a choice between high availability and high consistency.

 This is a guide to a CAP Theorem.
 Here we discuss the introduction, Key Points on CAP Theorem, How to CAP theorem is different from ACID properties?
 You can also go through our other suggested articles to learn more–